RickyJasonVanderheyden/Sprint-kanban/README.md

 4. npm install
 5. npm run dev

+**Important: the Env file is not given, if even the file is needed to get past login, contact me.**

+**A live version is available in Vercel; the link is listed below.**

+ This project is deployed on [Vercel](https://vercel.com/).
+You can access the live application here: [https://sprint-kanban.vercel.app/](https://sprint-kanban.vercel.app/)

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the app.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.